 What type of threads tend to kick off well?
 Asking fairly specific questions and giving specific but open ended instructions.
 What are some examples of that?

-- How do you pronounce usernames? –– It hit off pretty well
+- How do you pronounce usernames? –– It hit off pretty well and asked a specific question

 - OT’s Official Rap Battle Tournament –– Never was completed but it has nearly three hundred posts (here is Version 2.0 of the thread so go check it out!)